DaFrankort/nodejs-measurements/README.md

 The following components are tested:

-Table Class:

-- Ensures tables are created correctly within the database.
-- Verifies schema definitions are properly applied.
+- **Table Class:** Ensures tables are created correctly and verifies that schema definitions are properly applied.

-Service Classes:

-- Tests if data is correctly handled and stored in the database.
-- Mocks database interactions to isolate service logic.
+- **Service Classes:** Tests if data is correctly handled and stored in the database.
+Database interactions are mocked to isolate service logic.

-Controller Classes:

-- Validates incoming requests and ensures proper handling.
-- Checks if correct responses are returned based on different inputs.
+- **Controller Classes:** Validates incoming requests and ensures proper handling.
+Tests if correct responses are returned based on different inputs.

-API Endpoints:

-- Confirms that routes exist and function as expected.
-- Validates response status codes and response structures.
+- **API Endpoints:** Verifies that routes exist and function as expected.
+Confirms that response status codes and response structures are correct.